Are you ready to start a WordPress blog?

 Our Choice: Bluehost

 For our users, Bluehost will give you a custom discount which will help you to save some money!
 This is a limited time deal.
 So, you might want to consider purchasing the hosting ASAP.

 Purchasing Hosting and Domain

 First of all, go to Bluehost.

-You can see that the coupon got applied automatically.
-The normal price for shared hosting is $7.99 a month.
+The regular price for shared hosting is $7.99 a month.
 And for our users, it will be $2.95 a month.
-Impressive isn’t it?
+Impressive, isn’t it?

 Click on the get started button.

 You will see the pricing card on the next page.

 Right now, they are offering four shared hosting plans.

 - Basic – $2.95 a month.